OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

     - [Errors with the web application](#errors-with-the-web-application)
     - [Other problems concerned webapp and web service](#other-problems-concerned-webapp-and-web-service)

+## Introduction
+This document explain you how to deploy PHIS on your personnal computer.
+In this document commands lines are for Ubuntu 16.04, but for the majority of them, they are compatible with all Debian distribution which have the package manager Aptitude.

 ## Prerequisite
 ### Software
 #### Mongodb + robo3t